Fixing Inventory Inaccuracies At Scale: Experiments

 \section{Experiments}

-To evaluate the empirical performance of the EW algorithm, we first consider a synthetic setting where we compare the performances of our EW algorithm with various state-of-the-art approaches.
-We then measure performance on real-world data from a large retailer.
+To evaluate the empirical performance of our EW algorithm, we compare it against various state-of-the-art approaches.
+We first consider a synthetic setting, which has the advantage of an exact ground truth, and then we measure performance on real-world data from a large retailer.
+The results show that EW algorithm outperforms existing methods in both settings.